 IUI: An Overview

-To understand what to expect following IUI, you must first understand what IUI is and how it works.
+To understand what happens after IUI, you must first understand what IUI is and how it works.
 Intrauterine insemination is a procedure that implants semen directly into the uterus at a time when the woman is likely to be fertile.
 This shortens the journey the sperm has to make to the egg.
 It also ensures that sperm is in the body at the best possible time for conception.
 Combining these two factors greatly increases the odds of a successful pregnancy.

 Prior to an IUI procedure, a woman may take fertility medications to increase the number of eggs she produces or to induce ovulation.
 While a woman does not have to use fertility drugs to try IUI, these medications can greatly increase the chances that an IUI procedure will be successful.